Assessing MDR in Alberta

-In addition to overseeing MDR in Alberta medical clinics, we also outline requirements and recommendations for single-use medical devices.
+We also outline requirements and recommendations for single-use medical devices.

-Requirements for medical devices
+Requirements for using medical devices

 Read MoreAdditional guidance for clinics